bukankalengkaleng/laravel-packages/README.EN.md

 ### Packages that can not / will not coming

-Here is the packages that will not added, even in the next release.
+Here is the packages that will not added.
 The reasons are because they are: Dev-environment only, Substituted, Unmaintained, Abandoned, etc.

 - [Barryvdh's Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) : dev-env only